Etosha, Skeleton Coast & Sossusvlei

 Accommodation: Twin share tents, shared ablution at campsite

-Meals: Lunch & Dinner
+Meals: Lunch & Dinner,

-Departing after breakfast we head back to the main road to continue our journey north, en-route to Etosha National Park.
+Departing after breakfast, we head back to the main road to continue our journey north, en-route to Etosha National Park.
 We make a short stop for essential supplies in the small town of Otjwarongo before continuing on to Etosha’s main camp at Okaukuejo.

 We are introduced to the park with a short game drive between the main entrance gate, (Anderson Gate), and Okaukuejo Camp with a good chance to spot big game right from the very start.
 Etosha is huge, just over 22,000 square km and is home to 114 species of mammal, 350 species of bird, 110 species of reptile, uncountable numbers of insect and, somewhat bizarrely, one species of fish.

 All visitors must be back in camp at sunset, but the ‘game show’ doesn’t stop when the sun goes down.
-Assessable on foot and only a short walk from our campsite, Okaukuejo is justly famous for its flood lit waterhole where we are afforded the chance to see all of Etosha’s treasures.
-Big cats, elephant and the whole spectrum of smaller game, but in particular, this is our best chance of getting up close to a black rhino.
+Assessable on foot and only a short walk from our campsite, Okaukuejo is justly renowned for its flood lit waterhole where we are afforded the chance to see all of Etosha’s treasures.
+Big cats, elephants and the whole spectrum of smaller game, but in particular, this is our best chance of getting up close to a black rhino.
 Namibia is the last stronghold of these critically endangered creatures but here, at Okaukuejo, they are regular visitors.

 Day 3: Monday – Okaukuejo – Halali – Okaukuejo – Etosha National Park

-Etosha is desert landscape and water is the most scarce natural resource.
-There are however numerous waterholes here, both natural and man-made, and our game driving technique is to take in as many as of these possible.
+Etosha is a desert landscape and water is the most scarce natural resource.
+There are, however, numerous waterholes here, both natural and man-made, and our game driving technique is to take in as many as of these as possible.
 Here we hope that the game will come to us as the animals attend for an early morning drink.
-Along the way we will make a stop at a designated picnic area for a quick breakfast before continuing our game drive en-route to the camp at Halali.
+Along the way, we will make a stop at a designated picnic area for a quick breakfast before continuing our game drive en-route to the camp at Halali.
 The name for Halali is taken from a bugle refrain that was originally used during sport hunting with horse and hounds in Europe.
 The bugler would sound the Halali to signify that the hunt was over.
 This was considered appropriate for Etosha as inside the protection of the park, the hunting of animals is over forever.

 We will have lunch at Halali.
-There is a small shop with basic merchandise and a few souvenirs and there will also be time for a swim in the pool.
+There is a small shop with basic merchandise and a few souvenirs, and there will also be time for a swim in the pool.
 There is also time to visit the Halali camp waterhole before we head back out into the park for our afternoon game drive.

 On our way back to Okaukuejo we will stop to have a closer look at the Etosha Pan.
 The name Etosha translates as ‘great white space’ but this name does not do justice to the immensity of the pan.
 Over 4,700 square km of dazzling white mineral pan, so big that it can be seen from space.